Other, Visual Arts

 Rose Anderson was born in the late 1970s to a poor and extremely religious family in southern Maryland.
 Seeking to resolve her internal struggle with the indoctrination and isolation that defined her early life, Anderson secretly studied nature, history, and the arts.
-As a young adult, she broke away from her childhood religious community to enter mainstream society and build a life and career.
-She began experimenting with digital photography and Photoshop to create a visual representation of her inner world and in 2014 began exhibiting as a professional artist in universities, galleries, and science and natural history organizations.
-Anderson now lives just outside Baltimore, using her property adjacent Gunpowder Falls State Park as a center for building community around nature and the arts.
+As a young adult, she broke away from her childhood religious cult to enter mainstream society and build a life and career.